MocktaiLEngineer/Collaborative-Whiteboard/README.md

 * The major goal for this project is to implement a web-application which would allow multiple users to simultaneously draw on the whiteboard.
 * Preferred strong consistency over eventual consistency to make the application work real-time.

+* For additional details, kindly refer to Collaborative Whiteboard.pdf